John Urpeth Rastrick: Hazeldine & Rastrick

 While at Bridgnorth, Rastrick helped Richard Trevithick develop his ideas for the high pressure steam engine and locomotive, and he later testified in a parliamentary enquiry that he had built the locomotive that had been demonstrated in London in 1808.
 He also produced much equipment for Trevithick's abortive South American adventure.

 On 1 April 1814, he was awarded UK patent number 3,799 for his steam engine design.
 Rastrick oversaw the construction of the Wye bridge at Chepstow, which opened in 1816.
 The partnership between Rastrick and Hazledine was a troubled one, ending in a dispute in 1817.
 He worked independently for a short period, but in 1819 he formed a partnership with James Foster, and he moved his family to Stourbridge.

 Foster Rastrick & Co.

 The new company manufactured an extensive range of products from blast furnaces, and rolling mills, wrought iron rails, 'bearers' (beams) for some of the famous buildings of the age, etc. In 1822 Rastrick became the engineer for the Stratford and Moreton Tramway, an early horse-drawn line.

 The partnership was also responsible for the first steam locomotives for the Delaware and Hudson Canal Company, the Stourbridge Lion in 1829.
+The Stourbridge Lion was also the forerunner, and maybe considered as a prototype or proving example, for the Agenoria, the locomotive which worked on the Shut End industrial area (for James Foster) between 1829 and (around) 1860.
+The Agenoria is one of the prime exhibits, practically 100% complete, at the National Steam Museum in York.